Septic Tank Bacteria: The Key to Septic Tank Management

 To minimize the impact of wildfires on septic tank systems, it’s essential to consider the following measures:

 1. Regular Maintenance: Ensure regular inspection and maintenance of septic systems.
 Periodic assessments can help detect potential issues and address them before they worsen.
-The use of BioForce Bacterial Waste Liquefier will aid in the recovery of the septic system when used for atleast 3 months before the wildfire.
+BioForce Bacterial Waste Liquefier really helps septic system recovery.
+It should be used for at least 3 months before a wildfire.

 2. Clearance: Maintain a safe distance between septic tanks and flammable vegetation.
 Creating a defensible space around the system can reduce the risk of heat damage and unwarranted fire spread.